echo2echo/passwordGenerator/README.md

 & and < characters are removed from rendered passwords.

+Systems should usually accept passwords up to 64 characters.

 On my machine, the script will hang if the length parameter is somewhere over 300.
 If you try a length over 100 you'll get a friendly error message.
 Your mileage may vary depending on the hardware you have serving this script.